dagster-io/dagster/python_modules/dagster/docs/guides/028_to_030_upgrade_guide.md

 AttributeError: type object 'PipelineDefinition' has no attribute 'create_single_solid_pipeline'
 ```

 The creation of "sub" and "single_solid" pipelines was awkward and error-prone.
 Instead we have the new functions `execute_solid` and `execute_solids`.
+You can now execute a single solid with a single function call.

 Before: